nestauk/sg_covid_impact/reports/technical_report/5_conclusions.md

 Our results support the idea that novel data sources can provide valuable information about the impact of Covid-19.
 For example, business website data seems to be a useful source of text about industrial activities and the indicators of industrial exposure to Covid-19 based on the transformation of these industrial vocabularies into Google Search Trend data yield results that are consistent with qualitative and quantitative understandings of the impact of the pandemic based on official and novel sources such as the Google Footfall dataset.
 Our local indicators of exposure to Covid-19 and opportunities for diversification from it show an association with our proxies for Covid-19 impact based on claimant counts that suggests that they are capturing some signal about the vulnerability of different local economies to the shocks of Covid-19.

 Our macro analysis bypasses key limitations of business website data by using the SIC taxonomy as a "lookup" with official statistics, helping us to generate policy-relevant measures of employment and reducing concerns about geographical and industrial biases in the Glass data which our coverage analysis suggests are in any case moderate.
-This comes at the cost of substantial aggregation and reliance on the SIC taxonomy which presents important limitations in terms of its lagginess, presence of uninformative industrial codes ("Other activities not elsewhere classified") and risk of heterogeneity in exposure to Covid-19 within large codes.
+This comes at the cost of substantial aggregation and reliance on the SIC taxonomy which presents important limitations in terms of its lagginess, presence of uninformative industrial codes (_"Other activities Not Elsewhere Classified"_) and risk of heterogeneity in exposure to Covid-19 within large codes.

 One option to address this issue would be to generate estimates of sectoral exposure at a finer level of sectoral granularity.
 This would require additional search trend collection with the cloud computing infrastructure we have developed to overcome some restrictions in the usage rates for the Google Search Trends API and would likely bring some noise into our measures.
-The reason for this is that the industrial vocabulary for some industries would have to be based on smaller samples of businesses subject to higher misclassification rates.
+The reason for this is that the industrial vocabulary for some industries would have to be based on smaller samples of firms subject to higher misclassification rates.

 We have also explored various avenues to harness the granularity of the Glass data through an analysis of Covid-19 notices at the firm level, the collection of additional social media data from business websites, and by looking for sources of business failure data which the Glass data could be matched to.